SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Open Sessions

-11:45 am - 12:00 pmLocation / Room: Networking HallVisit the Networking Hall to network with attendees and connect with our vendor sponsors and association partners.
+11:45 am - 12:00 pmLocation / Room: Networking HallVisit the Networking Hall to network with attendees and connect with our supporting solution providers and association partners.

 Open Sessions

-12:00 pmAdvisory Council Roundtable Lunch (VIP / Invite Only)Registration Level:
+12:00 pmAdvisory Council Roundtable Lunch (VIP / Invite Only)AI Risk Is Data Risk — Governing What Nobody ApprovedRegistration Level:

 VIP / Exclusive